 For the next few weeks I’ll be covering a huge trending topic and that is brush lettering.
-Sometimes it’s referred to as hand lettering, although technically hand lettering is really anything written by hand.
+Sometimes it’s referred to as hand lettering, although technically hand lettering is really any sort of typographic illustration done by hand.
 Brush lettering is a little bit more technical, although a very easy concept to grasp.

 The kick off to this basics of brush lettering series is a brush lettering introduction.
 We’ll talk about what it is exactly and how to get started.
 I’ve even got a little video at the end where I show you basic concepts of brush lettering.
 Let’s get started!

 What is Brush Lettering

 Think of brush lettering as a more modern approach to traditional calligraphy.
 Some of the principles are the same, but instead of using a fine metal tipped calligraphy pen, you typically use a brush pen.
 A brush pen has a tapered brush looking tip.
 Some pens will have an actual brush with fibers that move individually (like a paint brush), while other pens are a flexible tip that is more marker like and made up of tiny fibers (the Tombow Dual Tip Pens are an example).

 The basic concept of brush lettering is pretty simple.
 Any time you are creating a downstroke, the lines are thicker.
 Anytime you create an upstroke, the lines are thinner.
 Here’s an example:

 The most common brush lettering you see is script or cursive writing, but brush lettering isn’t just limited to that.
 You can do any type of lettering style with a brush pen!

 What do you need to get started with brush lettering?